amirpooyan-r/segmented-proxy/docs/SEGMENTATION.md

 ## HTTPS CONNECT and Where Segmentation Applies
 SegmentedProxy does not decrypt TLS.
 For HTTPS, it only sees the CONNECT request and then forwards encrypted bytes.
 Segmentation, if enabled, applies to the bytes it forwards, not to the decrypted content.
+It changes how encrypted bytes are grouped and timed, not what they contain.

 ```mermaid
 sequenceDiagram